top of page

 At the heart of this change is a simpler and more structured approach to learning.
 The updated curriculum for English and Mathematics (Years 0–10) will be available from 20 October, well ahead of becoming mandatory in Term 1, 2026.

-All other subjects such as Social Sciences, Science, Health and Physical Education, the Arts, Technology and Learning Languages, will follow from 28 October, but with a slower rollout through 2027 and 2028.
-This extra time gives schools the breathing room to plan, prepare and train teachers properly before everything goes live.
+All other subjects, such as Social Sciences, Science, Health and Physical Education, the Arts, Technology, and Learning Languages, will follow from 28 October.
+However, there will be a slower rollout through 2027 and 2028.
+This extra time gives schools the breathing room to plan, prepare, and train teachers properly before everything goes live.

 According to Stanford, the Ministry’s decision to adjust timelines came directly from school feedback.
 “We’ve listened carefully to principals and teachers,” she said.
 “Our job is to make sure they have the space and the support to get it right.”